g-now-zero/server-projects/Win2019ServADDS/README.md

 </p>

 ### 5. Set up RAS/NAT based on your own network topology.
 RAS/NAT allows you to set up network address translation (NAT) to enable secure remote access to your network resources.
 This step is important if you want to enable remote access to your network resources:
+        I. Set up RAS/NAT
+            - Open the Server Manager.
+            - Click on "Add roles and features".
+            - Follow the prompts to install DHCP.
+            - Configure the RAS/NAT settings by clicking Tools and “Routing and Remote Access” and configuring NAT on the external NIC.

 <p align="center">
 <img src="https://i.imgur.com/Dsdy0Q4.png" width="800">
 </p>

 ### 6. Set up DHCP on the domain controller.
 DHCP (Dynamic Host Configuration Protocol) is used to automatically assign IP addresses and other network configuration settings to devices on your network.
 By setting up DHCP on the domain controller, you can simplify network management and ensure that devices are configured correctly. * I followed the installation steps using my network parameters outlined in my network diagram:

+      I. Set up DHCP on the domain controller by following these steps:
+          - Open the Server Manager.
+          - Click on "Add roles and features".
+          - Follow the prompts to install DHCP.
+          - Configure the DHCP settings.

 <p align="center">
 <img src="https://i.imgur.com/DuXtXDA.png" width="600">